Tag Archives: Ancestors

 This energy is not necessarily social, it can lead to becoming absorbed into one’s work, lost in one’s thoughts.
 The influence of No’j can create ideas which may be very much ahead of their time.
 Do not be surprised if ideas you have on this day take a little time to catch on, the people you express the ideas to may need a little time to process, to see the genius within the idea.

 No’j is also one of the classic year bearers, or year lords.
 As a year bearer it is thought to be one of the more beneficial and benign energies.
-The year, 2016/7, was the year 4 No’j, and the year 2020 will be 8 No’j.
+The year, 2016/7, was the year 4 No’j, and the year 2020 was 8 No’j.

 The number 13 is the final number on the pyramid.
 It represents the spirit world.
 It is said that on Halloween, the veil between the worlds is the thinnest.
 However within the sacred calendar, this thinning happens every 13 days.
 This connection with the spirit world creates a powerful day, where both the positive and negative aspects of the nawal it is attached to come through strongly.
 It is a very good day for activities such as divinations, however, ceremonies on 13 days are generally only carried out by the most experienced Aj Q’ij who understand how to work with that strength of energy.